German IGR Certified Ergonomics

 Kite Ergonomic Teen Backpack

-Balanced everyday carry for books + lunch + laptop.
+Balanced everyday carry for books, lunch, and a laptop.

 Ergonomic Everyday